Emulsifiers for Hair Products: A Comprehensive Guide

 Oil being emulsified in water solution.

 Have you ever wondered how oils in hair products stay so well combined with other ingredients in hair products?
-Emulsifiers are the answer!
+The key to this harmonious blend lies in emulsifiers!

 What are Emulsifiers for Hair Products?

-How can we effectively blend the oil and water layers together?
-We know that oil, being less dense than water, floats on top while water, being the denser fluid remains at the bottom.
+How can we effectively blend the oil and water layers?
+We know that oil, less dense than water, floats on top while water, the denser fluid, remains at the bottom.

-Water, being universal and polar, allows only similarly-polar compounds to dissolve in it.
+Water, universal and polar, allows only similarly polar compounds to dissolve.
 Blending non-polar oily liquids into the water can be a tricky task due to the higher surface tension of the oil and its tendency to resist mixing.

 Surface tension is the amount of force/energy water molecules fight against breaking their surface barrier.
 To successfully disperse oil into the water and ensure they don’t separate and stay homogenous for a longer time, the surface tension of the water must be reduced.